MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsPhoneNumberAssignment.md

 ## SYNOPSIS
 This cmdlet will assign a phone number to a user or a resource account (online application instance).

-**Note**: The cmdlet is currently not supported for customers and tenants that are or have been enabled for Regionally Hosted Meetings for Skype for Business Online.
-These customers should continue to use the Set-CsUser, Set-CsOnlineVoiceUser, Set-CsOnlineApplicationInstance, or Set-CsOnlineVoiceApplicationInstance cmdlets.

 ## SYNTAX

 ### Assignment (Default)